mattermost/docs/source/configure/configuration-settings.rst

 |all-plans| |cloud| |self-hosted|

-**True**: Users can create `personal access tokens <https://developers.mattermost.com/integrate/admin-guide/admin-personal-access-token/>`__ for integrations in **Account Settings > Security**.
+**True**: Users can create `personal access tokens <https://developers.mattermost.com/integrate/admin-guide/admin-personal-access-token/>`__ for integrations in **Profile > Security**.
 They can be used to authenticate against the API and give full access to the account.

 To manage who can create personal access tokens or to search users by token ID, go to the **System Console > Users** page.